 Town elections are held (the second Tuesday of March, the second Tuesday of May, or whatever applies in your town.
 SB2 towns should make both meeting and voting dates known.)

 State-wide and Congressional elections are held in even-numbered years, on the Tuesday after the first Monday of November.
-Presidential elections are held every four years, on the same day.
+Presidential elections are held every four years, on the same day as State/Congressional elections.

 Primaries for state-wide and Congressional elections are held in even-numbered years, the second Tuesday of September.